Using Social Network Analysis to Understand Data

 Workshop Contents and Objectives

 Social network analysis is used to understand communities by investigating their structure.
-How individuals in communities are connected to one another can influence information flows, actor importance, and the overall behaviour of the community.
-Social network analysis allows us to identify key actors, hierarchies of relationships, brokers, groups that act in a coordinated way, patterns of information flow, and the resilience of the community as a whole.
+How individuals in communities are connected to one another can influence information flows, actor importance, and the overall behavior of the community.
+More generally, network analysis allows us to identify structure in our data, including key actors, hierarchies of relationships, brokers, groups and local communities, patterns of information flow, and the resilience of the community as a whole.

-Networks are nodes (individuals) that are connected with other nodes by links (or edges).
-In social network analysis, the nodes in a network are usually people.
-More broadly, nodes can be used to represent almost anything, such as cities, brands, online communities, scientific articles, political organizations, colours in paintings, emotions, historical events, or words in a language.
+Networks are made up nodes connected by edges.
+Any data in a matrix format can be represented as a network.
+In social network analysis, the nodes are usually people.
+But nodes can be used to represent almost anything, such as cities, brands, online communities, scientific articles, political organizations, colors in paintings, emotions, historical events, or words in a language.
 This means that network analysis can be used to unlock and understand many kinds of data.

 In this workshop, students will learn the basic concepts of social network analysis and extend its use to network analysis more broadly, including data analysis and network visualization.
 Students will learn the material in a practical hands-on fashion, largely using R.